theerfan/Q/QML_Challenges.md

 and harder questions are worth more points.
 The problems can be tackled individually or as part of a team (limit of one account per team).

+The QML Challenges will remain open during the [QHack Open Hackathon](Open_Hackathon.md).

 ### Power Ups

 You can tackle the QML Challenges at any time during QHack, but there are some *Power Ups* that are available